 If you like to plan for the future, you may be interested in springing power of attorney.
 This lets you make the provisions now without the power of attorney going into effect the moment the document is signed.

-Instead, the provisions of a springing power of attorney grant you decision-making power only if and when certain circumstances arise.
+Instead, the provisions of a springing POA grant you the power to make legal decisions only if and when certain circumstances arise.
 For example, maybe your parent becomes incapacitated.

 Medical Power Of Attorney

-Sometimes called a living will, the medical power of attorney focuses on the long-term medical care of a senior.
+Sometimes called an advanced directive, the medical power of attorney focuses on the long-term medical care of a senior.

 They should be of sound mind when drafting a medical power of attorney document with you.
 All decisions described in this document should pertain to the senior’s medical care.